carderne/carderne.github.io/_posts/2024-07-19-postmodern-python.md

 # if you DO want to install it, do that here

 # or however else you bootstrap your app
-CMD ["python", "/app/myproj/main.py"]
+CMD ["python", "/app/postmodern/main.py"]
 ```

 I'll wait while you go compare that to the Poetry approach, and I'll wait for you to figure out how to set up a multi-stage build so you don't have a pile of unneeded Poetry stuff left lying around in your final Docker image.
 ## Monorepo
 This is the bonus section that was promised!
 If you're building a library or a one-off, you might already be done.
 But if you're building something in a big team, and you don't have a monolith, you're likely to have multiple apps and libraries intermingling.
-Python's monorepo support isn't great, but it works, and it is far far better than the alternative repo-per-thingie approach that many companies take.
-The only place where separate repos make any sense is if you have teams with _very_ different code contribution patterns.
+Python's monorepo support isn't great, but it works, and it is far far better than the alternative repo-per-thingie approach that many teams take.
+The only place where separate repos make much sense is if you have teams with _very_ different code contribution patterns.
 For example, a data science team that uses GitHub to collaborate on Jupyter notebooks: minimal tests or CI, potentially meaningless commit messages.
-Apart from that, no matter the different languages, deployment patterns or products, there is no reason in 2024 to use repo-per-thingie.
+Apart from that, even with multiple languages and deployment patterns, you'll be far better off with a single repo than the repo-per-thing approach.

 So, how do you monorepo with Python?
 If you're in a bigger organisation, you might already have [Bazel](https://bazel.build/reference/be/python) or similar ([Pants](https://www.pantsbuild.org/), maybe?) set up for building your graph of libraries and dependencies.
 Although Python doesn't need to be "built" per se, a bunch of stuff does need to be installed and copied around and having these dependencies and connections properly controlled is valuable.